Steel production ©dpa

 Challenges over the next 6 months

-In the third quarter of 2024, firms again considered the high level of regulation and government rules to be their greatest challenge in the short term.
-In September, this was considered to be the greatest challenge by 68 % of firms, closely followed by the poor availability of workers, which was considered to be a serious problem by 58 % of firms.
-In addition, for the first time since the beginning of the survey, significantly more firms (37 %) indicated in September that high competitive pressure would pose a challenge over the next six months compared with those that did not consider this a problem (31 %).
-High energy prices, by contrast, were considered to be a future problem by an ever shrinking share of firms in the third quarter of 2024.
-In September, this share stood at 41 %, which was its lowest value since this question was introduced to the survey in January 2024.
+In the first quarter of 2025, firms again considered the high level of regulation and government rules to be their greatest challenge in the short term.
+In March, this was considered to be the greatest challenge by 69% of firms, followed by the poor availability of workers, which was considered to be a serious problem by 55% of firms.
+In the first quarter of 2025, between 48% and 52% of firms believed high energy prices would be problematic for them going forward.
+Around 38% of firms said that competitive pressure would pose a challenge over the next six months.
+By contrast, around 32% believed this would not be a problem for them.